 Should I remain in bed, leave my country or fight against the dragon?

-' Betty MacDonald: Nothing more to say ' )
+( see also the story by Wolfgang Hampel, ' Betty MacDonald: Nothing more to say ' )

 we are very curious to learn more of Betty MacDonald's fascinating experiences in Hollywood.